What did Led Zeppelin play at their last concert with John Bonham?

 Zeppelin had issued their final studio album, In Through The Out Door, in the summer of 1979.
 It wasn't an easy time for the band - despite being one of the biggest rock acts of the decade, the death of Robert Plant's young son in 1977, other personal issues and an enforced exile from the UK for tax reasons had put a strain on the group.
 Alongside this, there was also the issue of Bonham's alcoholism.
 Always a big drinker, the drummer was finding the stress of being on the road difficult and turned to booze.

 Despite all this, Led Zeppelin performed two enormous shows in August 1979 at Knebworth.
-It turned out that these two dates (4 and 11 August 1979) would be the band's final UK concerts.
+It turned out that this pair of dates (4th and 11th August 1979) would be the band's final UK concerts.

 Led Zeppelin - Kashmir (Live at Knebworth 1979) (Official Video)